Professional edition active

 • Humidity increases

-The best indicator of environmental heat stress is the wet bulb globe temperature (WBGT), which is widely used by the military, industry, and sports.
+The best indicator of environmental heat stress is the wet bulb globe temperature (WBGT), which is widely used by the military, industry, and in sports.
 In addition to temperature, the WBGT reflects the effects of humidity, wind, and solar radiation.
 The WBGT can be used as a guide for recommended activity (see table Wet Bulb Globe Temperature and Recommended Activity Levels).
+Factors such as clothing or exercise intensities must be considered on an individual basis (2).

 Although the WBGT is complex and may not be available, it can be estimated based on only temperature and relative humidity in sunny conditions and when the wind is light (see figure Wet bulb globe temperature based on temperature and relative humidity).